englercj/mongoose-cache-manager/README.md

 ## Redis

-By default `mongoose-cache-manager` will use the memory engine to cache queries but it can also cache queries using [Redis][20] by specifying redis engine when initializing the plugin:
+By default `mongoose-cache-manager` will use the memory store to cache queries but it can also cache queries using [Redis][20] by specifying redis store when initializing the plugin:

 ``` javascript
 var mongoose = require('mongoose'),